shansiddi/Plate-Tectonics/README.md

 ![](images/fig2.jpg)
 <p align="center">
 <b>figure 2: Juan De Fuca plate and North American plate boundary, Orange circles are the selected boundaries [2]</b><br>

 <b>Methods</b><br>
-Python scripts were employed to
+Python scripts in Jupyter Notebook were written to address the problems.
+See link at top of readme for complete code, run with Jupyter Notebook.

+Method 1) Broader data from all plate boundaries of the pacific Northwest as well as the specific divergence and transform boundaries were pulled from the USGS website.
+Longitude, latitude, time, and magnitude of earthquake were recorded as vectors for plotting.
+Magnitude versus time was plotted using the matplotlib python extension.

+Method 2)

 <b>Results</b><br>